Parsium/flashcard-app/README.md

     }
 ]
 ```
+As an example deck to play around with, ``sampleDeck.json`` has been provided in the root directory.

 *Note - check your deck is written as an array, else you will encounter errors being flagged by the app!*